Antimicrobial Paints for Healthcare: How They Keep Facilities Germ-Free

 Proper Disposal

-Dispose of all painting supplies, used rollers, brushes, trays, and paint cans properly according to the directions.
-Antimicrobial paint products require special disposal methods to avoid contamination.
-Follow all instructions carefully.
+Dispose of used rollers, brushes, trays, and paint cans according to product instructions and local regulations.
+Some antimicrobial coatings require special disposal procedures to ensure safe handling.

 Frequently Asked Questions About Antimicrobial Paints